 North Carolina Supreme Court

-fact, that men have gone to war and cut each other's throats
+the tragic fact, that men have gone to war and cut each other's throats

-because they could not agree as to what was to become of them after their throats were
+because they could not agree as to what was to become of them after their

-and free agency` is nothing but the creation of a smokescreen
+as `an eternal and free agency` is nothing but the creation of a smokescreen

 Elizabeth Cady Stanton (1815-1902) Women's rights

-the way of women's emancipation . . . .
-Among the clergy we find our most
+blocks in the way of women's emancipation . . . .
+Among the clergy we find

-the free mind, for this is the one thing which can by inspection
+try to destroy the free mind, for this is the one thing which can by inspection

 The world is proof that God is a committee.